• Skip to Content

 A.11 Distance Education

-By ABA rule, no student may take more than one-third of their credits during his/her law school career in classes taught through distance education unless the school has an approved "Distance Education J.D.
+By ABA rule, no student may take more than 50% of their credits during his/her law school career in classes taught through distance education unless the school has an approved "Distance Education J.D.
 Program.
 The College of Law does not have an approved Distance Education J.D.
-Program; therefore, no student may have more than one-third of their credits online.
-Students should also be aware that the New York Bar ruled in 2012 that it will not count asynchronous distance education hours toward the eighty-three law school credit hours students must earn to become members of the New York Bar.
-(Because WVU requires ninety-one hours for graduation, students who have taken a web course during law school can still become members of the New York bar because they have, in the eyes of the New York Bar, eight "surplus hours.")
+Program; therefore, no student may have more than 50% of their credits online.
+Students should also be aware that some states will not count asynchronous education hours toward the credit hours students must earn to become members of the state bar.
 Students should check the bar requirements in states where they plan to practice to determine whether similar rules have been adopted there.

 ABA Standard 310 provides that a "credit hour" is an amount of work that reasonably approximates: "(1) not less than one hour of classroom time or direct faculty instruction and two hours of out-of-class student work per week for fifteen weeks, or the equivalent amount of work over a different amount of time."
-Interpretation 310-1 states that "[f]or the purposes of this Standard, fifty minutes suffices for one hour of classroom or direct faculty instruction.
-An 'hour' for out-of-class students work is sixty minutes.
-The fifteen-week period may include one week for a final examination."
+Interpretation 310-1 states that for the purposes of this Standard, fifty minutes suffices for one hour of classroom or direct faculty instruction.
+Further, "at least 42.5 hours of total in-class instruction and out-of-class student work is required per credit."
+In addition, the "time devoted to taking a required final examination may count toward the in-class time required, and time devoted to studying for a required final examination may count toward the out-of-class time required."

 The following policy is in place to ensure that the College of Law meets the requirements of Standard 310:

-(b) For out-of-class clinical work, students must work for at least three hours (based on a sixty-minute hour) each week times fourteen weeks per credit hour.
+(b) For clinical courses, the total number of hours spent in classroom instruction and in clinic work must meet or exceed 42.5 hours over the course of the academic term per one credit hour.
 Supervising faculty will ensure this amount of work is completed and are certifying successful completion of this work when submitting grades.

-(c) For externship placements, students must work three and a half hours (based on sixty-minute hour) in the placement each week times fourteen weeks per credit.
+(2) For co-curricular activities, students must complete an equivalent amount of work to the 42.5 hours of total in-class instruction and out-of-class student work per credit hour earned as noted above.
 Supervising faculty will ensure this amount of work is completed and are certifying successful completion of this work when submitting grades.

 First Year.
-Full-time first-year law students at the College of Law take a fixed curriculum consisting of 32 hours of demanding course work, and they must master materials, modes of analysis, and skills that will be unfamiliar to nearly all entering students.
+Full-time first-year law students at the College of Law take a fixed curriculum of demanding course work, and they must master materials, modes of analysis, and skills that will be unfamiliar to nearly all entering students.
 Succeeding in the first year is critically important in preparing students for their upper-level classes, the bar exam, and their future careers.
 For these reasons, the College of Law strongly discourages full-time first-year students from working during the fall and spring semesters.
 Law school, especially in the first year, should be treated as a demanding full-time job, and adding work on top of that job is likely to prevent students from performing to their academic potential and may also compromise students’ physical and mental health.
 Nevertheless, the College of Law recognizes that some students’ financial needs may require them to seek employment even during the first year.
-Full- time first-year students who intend to work for more than ten hours per week must disclose their employment plans to the Assistant Dean for Student Life and must schedule a meeting with the Assistant Dean to discuss their plans for balancing school and work.
+Full- time first-year students who intend to work for more than ten hours per week must disclose their employment plans to the Director of the Academic Excellence Center and must schedule a meeting with the Director to discuss their plans for balancing school and work.
 This must be done before beginning work or as soon as possible thereafter.
-Students who plan to retain a part- time job begun prior to law school should speak with the Assistant Dean for Student Life no later than the end of the first week of classes.
+Students who plan to retain a part- time job begun prior to law school should speak with the Director of the Academic Excellence Center no later than the end of the first week of classes.

 Second and Third Years.
 Many upper-level students are able to successfully combine law school with moderate levels of paid employment.
 Historically, ABA rules prohibited students from working more than 20 hours per week, but this limitation was repealed effective for the fall semester of 2014.
 Although no longer a firm prohibition, the ABA’s traditional limit of 20 hours per week remains a good guideline for the amount of work most students can manage in addition to the demands of law school.
 While the College of Law has no formal mechanism for monitoring or limiting hours of employment during the second and third years, students who contemplate working more than this should think seriously about whether their contemplated schedule will jeopardize their studies and/or their general well-being.
-The Assistant Dean for Student Life and the Faculty are happy to counsel upper-level students who plan to work more than twenty hours per week.
+The Director of the Academic Excellence Center is happy to counsel upper-level students who plan to work more than twenty hours per week.

 The University treats nine hours per semester as full-time status for graduate and professional students.
 A student taking nine or more credit hours will be charged full tuition and fees for taking nine hours or more in a given semester.
 Students taking fewer than nine hours will receive a proportionate reduction of their tuition and fees. (e.g., students taking eight hours will be charged roughly 8/9 of their full-time tuition and fees.)

-Graduate and post- graduate students from other colleges, schools, and divisions within the university may enroll in College of Law courses with the permission of the Associate Dean for Academic Affairs; the appropriate officer of the college, school, or division within the University to which they are attached; and the faculty member teaching the course.
-The Associate Dean shall not permit a student to enroll in a course under this provision if the student (1) would have taken more than twenty-one credit hours under this provision upon completion of the course, or (2) has been excluded from the College of Law for any reason.
+Graduate and post- graduate students from other colleges, schools, and divisions within the university may enroll in College of Law courses with the permission of the Enrollment Management Office; the appropriate officer of the college, school, or division within the University to which they are attached; and the faculty member teaching the course.
+Students shall not be permitted to enroll in a course under this provision if the student (1) would have taken more than twenty-one credit hours under this provision upon completion of the course, or (2) has been excluded from the College of Law for any reason.
 The student’s college, school, or university division will determine to what extent courses taken under this provision will be credited toward completion of the requirements for the student’s graduate degree.

 A student admitted to the College of Law after completing one or more courses under this provision (1) shall not receive any credit toward the J.D. degree for those previously completed courses, (2) must retake for credit, on a pass/fail basis, any course required for law school graduation that was previously taken, and (3) may not retake any elective course that was previously taken.